cheat-engine/cheat-engine/Cheat Engine/release/readme.txt

-"find what addresses this code accesses" can also be used on RET instructions now (useful to find callers) The graphical memory view now has a lot more options to set it just the way you need Codepage support in hexview structure data from PDB files is now stored in a database for lookup later dissect structures form can now show a list of known structures (pdb, mono, ...)
+"find what addresses this code accesses" can also be used on RET instructions now (useful to find callers) The graphical memory view now has a lot more options to set it just the way you need Codepage support in hexview structure data from PDB files can now be used, and are stored in a database for lookup later dissect structures form can now show a list of known structures (pdb, mono, ...)
 Added a "revert to saved scan" option  (lets you undo changes) Added a "forgot scan" option (in case you forgot what you're doing)